secretstartups/handbook/people-group/people-experience-team/index.html.md

 ### OOO Handover Process for People Experience Team

+When going out of office, the People Experience Associate will open a PEA Handover OOO [issue](https://gitlab.com/gitlab-com/people-group/people-operations/General/-/blob/master/.gitlab/issue_templates/PEA_OOO_Handover_Issue.md).
+1. Get assistance from the People Operation Specialist team for extra support.
-1. The People Experience Associate will open a PEA Handover OOO [issue](https://gitlab.com/gitlab-com/people-group/people-operations/General/-/blob/master/.gitlab/issue_templates/PEA_OOO_Handover_Issue.md) and tag all Associates in the issue at least the day before their scheduled OOO.
-If there are confidential items/tasks that need to be handed over, please create a Google doc, share with the team and link to the issue.
+1. For confidential items/tasks, please create a Google doc, share with the team, and link to the issue.
-1. Get assistance from the People Operation Specialist team if additional hands are needed.

-## People Experience Team Processes
+# People Experience Team Processes

-All queries will be attempted to be resolved within the specific time zones and relevant SLA's.
-If unforeseen circumstances prevents the People Experience Associates from completing a specific/urgent task, a message will be posted in the `#pea-team` Slack channel to handover any important tasks / messages to the next team member available.
+The People Experience Associate will attempt to solve queries within the specific time zones and relevant SLA's.

+If the People Experience Associate is unable to complete a specific/urgent task, please post in the `#pea-team` Slack channel.
+Please handover any important tasks/messages to the next team member available.

 ### Bi-Weekly Rotations

-On a bi-weekly occurence, the People Experience Team will open a [PEA Rotation Issue](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/issue_templates/Weekly-Rotation-PEA.md).
-This rotation issue reflects what tasks the PEA's are accountable for and to be completed within the 2 weeks which lists how the tasks are shared amongst the team.
+Bi-Weekly, the People Experience Associate will open a [PEA Rotation Issue](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/issue_templates/Weekly-Rotation-PEA.md)..
+This rotation issue lists what tasks the PEA will be accountable for, for the next 2 weeks.

-Certain tasks will be allocated based on a ongoing rotation between all People Experience Associates.

-The following factors will also be taken into consideration:
+The following factors are considered when allocating in the issue:

-- Scheduled PTO for the team members
+- Scheduled PTO
-- Ensure that the tasks split evenly and fairly
+- The listed Tasks are split  fairly
-- A tracker will be kept to track the data of how the tasks are split up
+- The use of PEA/POps Task Tracker to divide certain tasks

-**The following tasks will be completed by any available People Experience Associate within the designated SLA:**
+**The PEA will complete the below tasks within the designated SLA**
 - Verification Of Employment
 - Anniversary Queries
+- Other requests that come through the People-Exp email.

 #### Allocations for Onboarding

-- We always try and split evenly and fairly.
 - Not time zone specific to ensure that all Associates learn all aspects to different countries during onboarding.

 #### Allocations for Offboarding